 Attorney Caleb DuBois, member of the firm’s Business Law Practice Group and Financial Services and Securities Law Group, was recognized for his volunteer work with the Barnett I. Shur Civic Award.
-DuBois received the award for his continued work with Big Brothers Big Sisters of Southern Maine.
+DuBois received the award for his continued work with Big Brothers Big Sisters of Southern ME.
 Having been involved in the organization since 2008, DuBois has served on many boards and committees within BBBS including on the board of directors since 2010.
-He works with staff and other board members to organize and run multiple fundraising events to support BBBS’s year round commitment to at risk youth in communities across southern Maine.
+He works with staff and other board members to organize and run multiple fundraising events to support BBBS’s year round commitment to at risk youth in communities across southern ME.

-Maine Supreme Court’s Katahdin Counsel
+ME Supreme Court’s Katahdin Counsel

-Attorney Jack Montgomery, member of the Energy and Environmental Practice Group, was honored for his continued service to Maine’s asylum seekers through the Immigrant Legal Aid Project.
-To be recognized by the Maine Supreme Court’s Katahdin Counsel, an attorney must provide more than 50 hours of pro bono service a year, placing them in the top tier of those donating legal services.
+Attorney Jack Montgomery, member of the Energy and Environmental Practice Group, was honored for his continued service to ME’s asylum seekers through the Immigrant Legal Aid Project.
+To be recognized by the ME Supreme Court’s Katahdin Counsel, an attorney must provide more than 50 hours of pro bono service a year, placing them in the top tier of those donating legal services.
 Jack recently helped his client obtain asylum from the Immigration Court in Boston following a hearing in February.
-As a result of this decision the client will be permitted to remain in Maine where he is working hard to build a new life, rather than be returned to his home country where he faced torture and death.
+As a result of this decision the client will be permitted to remain in ME where he is working hard to build a new life, rather than be returned to his home country where he faced torture and death.

 Bernstein Shur’s Sunshine Committee